-My motto in life is: "Spend less time complaining, and more time creating!"
+My motto in life is: "Spend less time complaining, more time creating!"

 I'm a natural-born teacher, poet, and baker.
 I'm an insufferable idealist, a spontaneous dreamer; and I wouldn't have it any other way.
 I am also an Education junkie.
-Coffee is my lifeblood; I only take a glass of wine with dinner on occasion.
-My ideal parties are of the dinner or board game varieties.
-Likes: traveling, farmer's markets, wind chimes, birds, old books...
-Dislikes: numbers, close-mindedness, most technology, milk...
+Coffee is my lifeblood.
+Likes: traveling, farmer's markets, wind chimes, birds, old books, etc...
+Dislikes: numbers, close-mindedness, cold weather, cow's milk...

 EDUCATION & BACKGROUND:

-I graduated cum laude from Muhlenberg College in 2011.
+I graduated magna cum laude from Muhlenberg College in 2010.
 There, I was a member of the Alpha Mu Gamma foreign language society and I held a position as French Club Secretary.
-I volunteered as a math & reading tutor at Casa Guadalupe after-school program, working with disadvantaged students.
-I brought my love for creative writing to life as the Editor-in-Chief of Kalliope, M'berg's foreign language literary journal, and a contributor to Muses, their creative arts journal.
+I volunteered as a math & reading tutor at Casa Guadalupe after-school program, working with underprivileged, inner-city students.
+I brought my love for creative writing to life as the Editor-in-Chief of Kalliope, M'berg's foreign language literary journal, and as a contributor to Muses, their creative arts journal.

 I studied abroad in Paris through CIEE’s Critical Studies program in the spring semester of 2009.
-I was fortunate to be able to take a 3rd year comparative literature course at the Sorbonne Censier.
+During this amazing experience, I was fortunate to be able to take a 3rd year comparative literature course at the Sorbonne III.

-I completed master's-level course work in psychology, pedagogy, & teaching ESL at Marywood University.
+I completed master's-level course work in psychology, pedagogy, & teaching English as a Second Language (ESL) at Marywood University from 2011-2012.

 I have a lot of experience working with international students.
 My family has taken in French exchange students regularly for ten years now.
-My parents currently house a Korean exchange student for the school year, and I was also an active member of Marywood's International Club during my time there at grad school.
+My parents recently housed a Korean exchange student for the school year, and I was also an active member of Marywood's International Club during my time there.
 I have many French, Middle Eastern, South American, and African friends.
-I understand how to interpret for, communicate with, understand, and make myself understood by internationals, even when I don't speak their native tongue.
+I know how to interpret for, communicate with, understand, and make myself understood by internationals, even when I don't speak their native tongue.

 GENERAL TEACHING PHILOSOPHY: